Defining Compounds in Science: A Deep Dive into Chemical Bonding and Molecular Structure

 Advanced Concepts: Isomerism and Polymorphism

-• Isomerism: Isomers are molecules with the same chemical formula but different structural arrangements.
+Isomerism: Isomers are molecules with the same chemical formula but different structural arrangements.
 This difference in structure leads to different properties.
-For example, glucose and fructose both have the formula C₆H₁₂O₆ but have different arrangements of atoms, resulting in different sweetness levels.
+To give you an idea, glucose and fructose both have the formula C₆H₁₂O₆ but have different arrangements of atoms, resulting in different sweetness levels.

 Frequently Asked Questions (FAQs)